salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-node-text-content-setter.md

 For security the `Node#textContent` setter is distorted in Lightning Locker.

 <!-- START generated embed: @locker/distortion/src/Node/docs/textContent-setter.md -->
-## Node.prototype.textContent setter
+## set: Node.prototype.textContent [Main]

-The [`Node.prototype.textContent`](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent) property represents the text content of the node and its descendants.
+### Summary

-This property allows you to replace DOM inside the element with your own text.
+This property allows users to replace DOM inside the element with his text.
+In Locker, we share the HEAD and BODY.
+This will allow a malicious user to replace the DOM of the HEAD and BODY with his text.
+Therefore, corrupting the DOM.

-Lightning Web Security runs in the main window, where the `<html>`, `<head>`, and `<body>` elements are shared.
-Malicious code can replace the DOM of those shared elements, corrupting the DOM of the current rendered page.

 ### Distorted Behavior

-This distortion sanitizes the given text to prevent replacing the DOM within the shared elements `<html>`, `<head>`, and `<body>`.
+This distortion sanitizes and prevents text from replacing the DOM within shared elements: HEAD and BODY.
 <!-- END generated embed, please keep comment -->